martinholecekmax/gatsby-websocket-api/README.md

 You need to have the Gatsby project on your machine that you want to build remotely.
 You can start a new Gatsby project.
 More information can be found in the following section [Gatsby Project](#gatsby-project).

-In order to use the websocket API, you need to have a websocket client.
+In order to use the WebSocket API, you need to have a WebSocket client.
 You can use the [client](https://github.com/martinholecekmax/gatsby-build-tracking-website) that I have created for this project.
 You can also create your own client.
 More information can be found in the following section [Using the client](#using-the-client).

 ## Clone the repository